ceph/ceph.io/src/en/community/events/2024/ceph-developer-summit-tentacle/index.md

 </strong></p>

 <p><strong>
-Whether you are a develoer, user, or otherwise, you are more than welcome to join the event!
+Whether you are a developer, user, or otherwise, you are more than welcome to join the event!
 </strong></p>

 <p><i>All listed sessions are in Pacific time.</p></i>